ScriptedAlchemy/webpack-external-import/README.md

 ## Getting Started

-> The basic setup enables a developt to import from URLs.
+> The basic setup enables a developer to import from URLs.
 For example: `import('https://code.jquery.com/jquery-3.3.1.min.js');`
 > **Step 1** is all that's required for simple dynamic URL imports()
 > **Step 2** offers more advanced capabilities, like loading modules from another webpack build